 Addressing Student Union Complicity: Student unions, entrusted with representing the interests of their members, must also be held accountable for their actions.
 Allowing and even encouraging masked protests within their ranks sets a dangerous precedent, legitimizing behaviour that undermines the very foundations of democracy.
 Student leaders must recognize their responsibility to uphold the values of transparency and peaceful protest, rather than condoning acts of domestic terror.

-Ending the Culture of Anonymity: The proliferation of masked protesters, often characterized by anarchist ideologies and criminal behaviour, poses a threat to the fabric of civil society.
+Ending the Culture of Anonymity: The proliferation of masked protesters, often characterized by anarchist ideologies and criminal behaviour, threatens the fabric of civil society.
 It is incumbent upon lawmakers and judicial authorities to take decisive action to curb this trend.
 By outlawing masked protests and holding perpetrators accountable for their actions, the USA and Canada can reaffirm their commitment to the rule of law and the principles of democracy.

 No comments: